-I felt it!
+AndI felt it!
 I was sure!
-Fueled by the rush of discovery, I tore through the remaining instructions.
-My perceptions had been fooled; the eerie sensation I felt had legitimized my faith and breathed fiction to life.
+Fuelled by the rush of discovery, I tore through the remaining instructions.
+My perceptions had been fooled and the sensation I felt legitimized my faith and breathed my fictions to life.
 I was now committed to practicing this most mysterious art.
 I became determined to leave my flesh behind for moonlit adventuring within the Astral Plane.

 “LIE HORIZONTALLY”, it said – mmm-hmm.